 Academically, my areas of interest are Social and Political Theory and Aesthetics, especially where both intersect.
 My areas of specialization are Contemporary Critical Theory and Performance Studies.
 I am currently working on the normative role of non-discursive aspects of social practices, attempting to assess how they might inform an aesthetically sensitive model of immanent social critique.
 I have written on Hegel, Marx and Contemporary Critical Theory (for details, see [CV]).
-I am a member of the Brazilian Graduate Philosophy Association (ANPOF).
-I have held visiting research and study positions at Concordia University of Edmonton, Carleton University and University of Montréal.
-I hold a Bachelor's degree in Law and a Master's in Philosophy from the Catholic University in Porto Alegre (PUCRS), Brazil.
+I am a member of the Society for Phenomenology and Existential Philosophy (SPEP) and the Brazilian Graduate Philosophy Association (ANPOF).
+I have held visiting research and study positions at Concordia University of Edmonton, Carleton University, Université de Montréal, and Goethe-Universität Frankfurt.
+I hold a Bachelor's degree in Social and Legal Studies and a Master's in Philosophy from the Catholic University in Porto Alegre (PUCRS), Brazil.

-I was born in Três Coroas, Brazil, a small town that is home to one of the largest Vajrayana Buddhist temples in the Americas.
+I was born in Três Coroas, Brazil, a small town home to one of the largest Vajrayana Buddhist temples in the Americas.
 I was a boy scout for about 12 years, where I learned 3 knots and how to make a bonfire.
 I left without a single merit badge, as the group I went to had an extremely low-competition environment and we all thought badges were kind of pointless.
 I wanted to become a judge so I went to Law school at the age of 17 (Law is an undergraduate program in Brazil).
-Quickly I realized my interest in Law was rather theoretical—and at points aesthetic –, which made me want to get closer to philosophy, social sciences and the arts.
-I studied Art History for about two years but didn't finish it.
-I've lived in Canada, Germany, and the US.
-I have a Warburgian interest in the connections between high and popular culture in everyday life and I have written a few articles on this.
+Quickly I realized my interest in Law was rather theoretical—and at points aesthetic—which made me want to get closer to philosophy, social sciences and the arts.
+I studied Art History for about two years.
+Besides Brazil, I have also lived in Canada, Germany, and the US.
+I have a Warburgian interest in the relations between high and popular culture in everyday life and I have written a few articles on this.
 I am the Co-editor of Revista Porto Alegre, an online cultural review that publishes book reviews, interviews, and articles on arts and humanities.
 I like to swim.